What Is Good Health?Feb 28, 2023

 What does it mean to be healthy?
+What is Wellness?
 For a long time, I associated the term good health with firm muscles or a flat stomach, or maybe I just didn’t consider its meaning much at all.
 As a younger man, in my twenties and early thirties, I certainly misunderstood or blissfully ignored the basics of well-being.
 I was a man who sat in a car for many hours each weekday so that I could sit in an office for many more hours each weekday (the whole while dreaming about doing something different with my life).
 I had a nice existence—a wife, a supportive family, a steady income, and some fun on the weekends—but I wasn’t really in touch with my body, my mind, my creative dreams, my emotions, or my soul (at least not on a consistent basis).

 As that younger man I tried, in fits and turns, to find balance and good health.
 But the grind was always too formidable an enemy.
 Professional, financial, and personal responsibilities (along with youthful restlessness) left me too busy and stressed to find much quiet time or inner peace.
 So I was mostly content to live on soda, coffee, cigarettes, takeout food, beer, muddled ambition, and too little sleep.
 And when things weren’t going well, there were prescriptions to fix that.
 I lived on antianxiety medications (which actually caused me a lot of anxiety, among other problems), and when the pills and the lack of exercise they encouraged caused high blood pressure, there were prescriptions for that, too.